wellingtonp1/LupaNH/README.md

 * O app foi construído em java script com React-Native, por isso é necessário que sua estaçao de trabalho o tenha instalado, [instação do ambinente React Native](https://react-native.rocketseat.dev/)

 What things you need to install the software
-* This application was built with java script and React-native, because of that you need prepare your workspace. [instação do ambinente React Native](https://react-native.rocketseat.dev/)
+* This application was built with java script and React-native, because of that you need prepare your workspace.
+[Install React Native](https://react-native.rocketseat.dev/)

 ## Desenvolvido com / Built With